netneutrality/savetheinternet.in/README.md

 If you'd like to join our discussions, please contact us via email.

 ### Code
-Please install [editorconfig plugin](http://editorconfig.org/#download) to your editor/IDE, in order to maintain consistence file formatting.

 Please make all Pull Requests against the `stage` branch.
 Pull Requests made against `master` will have to be closed and made against `stage`.

 If you are making major changes, create a new issue (or comment on the existing issue) and tell that you are working on it (we might already be working on it).
 And work on a new branch.
 For example,